-Manufacturing risk management plays an integral part in the acquisition of all weapon systems throughout their entire life cycle.24 Delivering such systems in a timely and cost-effective manner is not possible if these risks are not well managed.
+Manufacturing risk management plays an integral part in the acquisition of all weapon systems throughout their entire life cycle.
+MRLs should be used in source selection to assess the manufacturing maturity and risk of each offer.
+If multiple prototypes are used in a down-select process for the next phase of acquisition, MRL-based assessments should be performed on each configuration to provide critical knowledge of manufacturing maturity and risk of each prototype.
+Delivering weapon systems in a timely and cost-effective manner is not possible if these risks are not well managed.

-Comparing the actual MRLs determined through an assessment of manufacturing readiness with targets is the basis of manufacturing risk management.
-These actions highlight areas needing management attention and help ensure successful execution and transition of the program/project25 into the next phase.
-These risk areas should be identified throughout the life cycle and, when targets are not met, there should also be a Manufacturing Maturation Plan (MMP)26 to ensure that the appropriate MRL will be achieved at the next decision point.
+Manufacturing risk management is based on an understanding of the reasons why systems did not meet MRL-targets and a determination of the associated impact throughout the life cycle.
+This effort highlights areas needing management attention and helps ensure successful execution and transition of the program/project into the next phase.
+When targets are not met, the program should develop and implement a Manufacturing Maturation Plan (MMP) to ensure that the appropriate level of maturity will be achieved at the next decision point.